electrovir/mac-style-ubuntu/README.md

 8. Extract the folder and place it in `~/.icons`.
 9. Unfortunately my favorite icon set `OS X imperssion` [sic] is no longer available for download.
 Its successor is `EX-Impression`.
 It can be downloaded here: https://www.gnome-look.org/p/1012200/.
 Ultimately though, I'm not happy with any of the current icon sets I've found online, they all require modifying of some sort (particularly the list view folder icon in Nautilus, the default file browser).
 10. Extract whatever icon set you download into `~/.icons`.
+11. See the `Selecting themes` section below for how to set these themes.

 ### Clean up EX-Impression icons